charlesweir/LUThesisTemplate/README.md

  - Changed declaration to include papers written; and
  - Added advice on master documents, image placing, and document updating.

-Click on the link above to archive containing these files:
+Click on the link above to download a ZIP archive containing these files:

 * **LAN Thesis Template.dotx** - A Template to act as a basis for your thesis.
 It provides Lancaster University styling, all the appropriate tables of contents and similar, and gives examples of embedded images and tables..
 * **README.docx** - These instructions in Word format.